 - Problem.
-We want to protect an MCS from variations in bridge rules that include atoms where both the context being queried and the predicate in the query may change with time. - Solution. (i) Create an interface context $C_I$ implementing the algorithm to decide which contexts should be queried and what the predicate names in actual queries should be. (ii) In every rule with expectable variations, include a query to $C_I$ whose answer provides all required information, and use the result in subsequent literals in the body of the rule.
+We want to protect an MCS from variations in bridge rules that include atoms where both the context being queried and the predicate in the query may change with time. - Solution.
+Create an interface context $C_I$ that implements the algorithm for deciding which contexts should be queried and what the predicate names in actual queries should be.

+In every bridge rule with expectable variations, include a query to $C_I$ whose answer provides all required information, and use the result from that query in the subsequent literals in the body of the rule.